Integrating RSS Feeds, LinkedIn, Facebook, Twitter, and Google+, a Primer for Managing your Social Media Time Efficiently

 SEPTEMBER 28, 2011

 If you’re like me (and if you’re not, read this anyway), you’re looking for ways to monitor social media and blog feeds without jumping around to multiple platforms.
 We’re all busy, and am sure we have our own methods to monitor, share, and comment on the tweets, posts, blogs, and updates we receive each day.
-So I did a little research, and with the help of some tools, I think I am closer to my vision.
-So here’s my method to be more efficient with my social media time.
 Accounts on LinkedIn, Facebook, Twitter, and Google+.
 Search and install the following extensions: Gooce+ that lets you view your LinkedIn, Facebook, and Twitter feeds from Google+.
 Facebook and Twitter.
 First, my toolset: RSS Reader from Google.

 Maximize your SEO benefit on Google+ in 8 simple steps

 Use a clean URL when you add your content to Google+.
 Google+ hasn’t been translating URL shorteners well, so use a link from the source.
 Site URLs are translated the way they are on Facebook.
 You need to paste the URL into the “Share what’s new…” text box.
 Image by entertailion via Flickr.
 Here’s my Google+ public profile.